oupnkalr/oupnkalr/README.md

   Thoughts:

-  * **BLUE 5** is the first shade above 4.5 contrast, near to HTML dodger blue and blue 210° by contrast, therefore is chosen as the bright blue color
+  * **BLUE 5** is the first shade above 4.5 contrast, near to HTML dodger blue by contrast, therefore is chosen as the bright blue color
-  * BLUE 6 is the nearest shade to HTML dodger blue and blue 210° by contrast, but the contrast is below 4.5
+  * BLUE 6 is the nearest shade to HTML dodger blue by contrast, but the contrast is below 4.5
-  * HTML blue is very dark and does not resemble Open color blue swatches unlike HTML dodger blue
+  * HTML blue is very dark and blue 210° is bright, both do not resemble Open color blue swatches unlike HTML dodger blue

   [BLUE 0 contrast]: https://colourcontrast.cc/e7f5ff/212529
   [BLUE 0 image]: https://www.htmlcsscolor.com/preview/32x32/e7f5ff.png